 5. Freezer paper

 The clue is in the name.
 Freezer paper is a greaseproof paper, with a waxy finish on one side.
 It’s designed to withstand freezer temperatures.
 This makes it easy for your food to be free from any moisture attack.
-It prevents the food from being dehydrated, and you don’t have witness anymore dreadful freezer burns.
+It prevents the food from being dehydrated, and you don’t

 6. Silicone pans